pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/contracts/oas.md

 ## Publishing the Provider Contract + Results to Pactflow

-There are severals ways to currently publish contracts to Pactflow.
+There are several ways to currently publish contracts to Pactflow.

 The links in the list will take you to the respective documentation in each repo.